pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 ## Terminology

-- **Votable Token:** PYTH tokens staked token in the governance contract at the following address: pytGY6tWRgGinSCvRLnSv4fHfBTMoiDGiCsesmHWM6U
+- **Votable Token:** PYTH tokens staked token in the staking contract at the following address: `pytS9TjG1qyAZypk7n8rw8gfW9sUaqqYyMhJQ4E7JCQ`
 - **PIP:** Pyth Improvement Proposal
-- **Pyth DAO Treasury:** all tokens held in the governance smart contract, at the following address: [treasury_wallet_address] , that is directly governed by the Pyth DAO via on-chain voting
+- **Pyth DAO Treasury:** all tokens held in the governance smart contract, at the following address: `Gx4MBPb1vqZLJajZmsKLg8fGw9ErhoKsR8LeKcCKFyak` , that is directly governed by the Pyth DAO via on-chain voting
-- **Pyth Forum:** the system adopted by the Pyth DAO to manage PIPs, organize the voting process and provide connectivity to the governance contract on the Solana Blockchain, located here: [URL]
+- **Pyth Forum:** the system adopted by the Pyth DAO to manage PIPs, organize the voting process and provide connectivity to the governance contract on the Solana Blockchain, located here: [https://discord.gg/nE79EaQA](https://discord.gg/nE79EaQA)
-- **Pythian Multisig Wallet:** smart contract wallet, at the following address 6oXTdojyfDS8m5VtTaYB9xRCxpKGSvKJFndLUPV3V3wT, signed by the elected members of the Pythian Council.
+- **Pythian Multisig Wallet:** smart contract wallet, at the following address `6oXTdojyfDS8m5VtTaYB9xRCxpKGSvKJFndLUPV3V3wT`, signed by the elected members of the Pythian Council.
 The Pythian Council is described in further detail below.
-- **Price Feed Multisig Wallet:** smart contract wallet, at the following address CPUZ9njbfxjqrsx713gEk8KYatvoz1Y4hvs4a5UQKEiu signed by the elected members of the Price Feed Council.
+- **Price Feed Multisig Wallet:** smart contract wallet, at the following address `CPUZ9njbfxjqrsx713gEk8KYatvoz1Y4hvs4a5UQKEiu` signed by the elected members of the Price Feed Council.
 The Price Feed Council is described in further detail below.
-- **Operations Wallets:** wallets, at the following addresses opsLibxVY7Vz5eYMmSfX8cLFCFVYTtH6fr6MiifMpA7 and ACzP6RC98vcBk9oTeAwcH1o5HJvtBzU59b5nqdwc7Cxy for the Pythian Council and the Price Feed Council respectively, used by council members to submit PIPs on-chain.
-Each council has access to a dedicated and separate Operations Wallet.
-This shared wallet can be used by automated processes to make proposals or by council members to propose large proposals that would otherwise require many hardware wallet signatures.
+- **Operations Wallets:** wallets, at the following addresses `opsLibxVY7Vz5eYMmSfX8cLFCFVYTtH6fr6MiifMpA7` and `ACzP6RC98vcBk9oTeAwcH1o5HJvtBzU59b5nqdwc7Cxy`, that are used by the Pythian Council and the Price Feed Council respectively to submit PIPs on-chain.
+These wallets can be used by automated processes to make proposals or by council members to propose large proposals that would otherwise require many hardware wallet signatures.
-- **PGAS:** utility token, at the following address DgpbK8SiypiUHBkBTAunMnwRWF3McGGR4iKxTrTfTXq4 exclusively used in the Pythnet Appchain, governed by the Pyth DAO
+- **PGAS:** utility token, at the following address `DgpbK8SiypiUHBkBTAunMnwRWF3McGGR4iKxTrTfTXq4` exclusively used in the Pythnet Appchain, governed by the Pyth DAO
 - **Pythnet Appchain:** blockchain instance dedicated to the production of the pyth data, governed by the Pyth DAO

 ## Introduction